jenny-chen/jenny-chen/README.md

 I'm a software engineering student at the University of Waterloo 👩🏻‍💻.

 I'm currently:<br/>
-in my 3A term in SE at UWaterloo<br />
+resting after my 3A term in SE at UWaterloo<br />
+interning at Figma for the summer<br />
 an organizer at [Hack the North](hackthenorth.com)

 You can find out more about me at [jennychen.ca](https://jennychen.ca).